 Antipsychotics can also increase the risk of mortality in older adults.

 Some people may experience adverse effects from the drugs that lead to a decline in other aspects of their health.
 A caregiver should discuss potential side effects with a doctor or pharmacist.

-Sometimes, a doctor will recommend light therapy.
-This involves exposing a person with sundowner's to a bright fluorescent lamp for an hour or two in the morning.
-Some studies have shown that exposure to this bright light early in the day can reduce sundowner's symptoms later in the evening.
+Some studies have shown that exposure to this bright light early in the day can reduce the symptoms of sundowner's later in the evening.

-A support group may be able to provide support to caregivers.
-Churches and local organizations may offer a "Senior's Day Out" that allows caregivers time to rest and recharge.
+A community group may be able to provide support to caregivers.
+Local organizations may offer a "Senior's Day Out" that allows caregivers time to rest and recharge.